sarvar-hub/cv/README.md

 Highly developed technical thinking, quickly master and adapt to a new environment, easily self-learn in almost any area of life, easily find a common language with any type of people, workaholic, developed Soft Skills

 ### Education
-"Sayiljoy" Academic lyceum, JIZZAKH 2018-2020
+"Sayiljoy" Academic lyceum, JIZZAKH 2018-2020 <br>
-JIZZAKH BRANCH OF NATIONAL UNIVERSITY OF UZBEKISTAN NAMED AFTER MIRZO ULUGBEK, 2020-2024
+JIZZAKH BRANCH OF NATIONAL UNIVERSITY OF UZBEKISTAN NAMED AFTER MIRZO ULUGBEK, 2020-2024 <br>

 ##### Languages:
 Uzbek - native